- 5 Pro Tips For Planning A Royal Caribbean Cruise With Your Kids

 • Ships for families with babies and toddlers

-If your cruise includes kids younger than 3YO it’s worth noting that Royal Caribbean is one of the few cruise lines that offers plenty of child care options and activities for babies and toddlers.
+Cruise lines are getting better at catering to families with babies and todders.
+But if your cruise includes kids younger than 3YO it’s worth noting that Royal Caribbean offers more than most when it comes to child care options and activities for babies and toddlers.

-Where to find it: For a while you would only find drop off nurseries on a few ships, but the list is now long enough that it’s easier to name the ships that do not have a drop off nursery: Adventure, Empress, Explorer, Jewel, Majesty and Voyager.
+Where to find it: For a while you would only find drop off nurseries on a few ships, but the list is now long enough that it’s easier to name the ships that do not have a drop off nursery: Adventure, Explorer and Jewel.

 2. Tips for Choosing the Best Cabin for Your Family

-If your family needs more space than typically found in a standard cabin, but you don’t want to spring for the price of a full suite, seek out a ship that offers “family size” cabins.
+If your family needs more space than typically found in a standard cabin, but you don’t want to spring for the price of a full suite, seek out a ship that offers “Spacious” or “ultra spacious” cabins.

 These state rooms are quite spacious and significantly less expensive than a true suite.
 They can generally sleep up to six people are available in the interior, ocean-view and balcony levels to suit most budgets.